swift-serverless/BreezeLambdaDynamoDBAPI/Sources/BreezeLambdaAPI/Docs.docc/Docs.md

 extension Item: BreezeCodable { }
 ```

-Add the implementation of the Lambda to the file `swift.main`
+Add the implementation of the Lambda to the file `BreezeLambdaItemAPI.swift`

 ```swift
 @main